SlugEnt/APIInfo/README.md

 			services.AddTransient<ISimpleInfoRetriever, SimpleRetrieverHostInfo>();
 ```

 The APIInfoBase object is required as is the services.AddSingleton<IAPIInfoBase>(apiInfoBase) line.
-The AddConfigMatchCriteria is an optional piece discussed later.
+The AddConfigHideCriteria is an optional piece discussed later.

 The startup.cs file needs the following additions: